makrai/notes/galassi-1902-attention-overview.md

     entities for ranking question–answer pairs
 * in reasoning tasks that are also addressed with symbolic approaches, such as textual entailment [99]
-  * Hudson and Manning [170] recently proposed a new architecture for complex reasoning problems, with NLP usually being one of the target sub-tasks, as in the case of visual question answering.
-In such an architecture,
+  * Hudson and Manning [170]: a new architecture for complex reasoning problems, with NLP usually being one of the target sub-tasks, eg in visual QA
     * attention is used within several parts of the model, for example, over question words or to capture long-range dependences with self-attention
 * introduce constraints in the form of logical statements within neural networks